 This is the most obvious selection on our list.
 Deemed pointless when it was built for the 1889 Expo, it was the most controversial construction the world had ever seen.
 It now stands as a triumphant example of the possibilities of engineering and large-scale architecture, and symbolizes not just the technological advances of the 19th century, but also the rise of the modern city.
 It was an "experiment" meant to demonstrate the technical capacity and flexibility of new construction materials, and went on to emphasize the forward-thinking spirit of not just Paris, but of all the world's great metropolises.

-The Golden Gate Bridge pushed the engineering capabilities of its time but what seemed like an impossible project was complete in just four years.
-It soon became one of the world's greatest architectural icons and has greatly influenced bridge design.
+The Golden Gate Bridge pushed the engineering capabilities of its time, but what seemed like an impossible project was completed in just four years.
+It soon became one of the world's greatest architectural icons, and has greatly influenced bridge design.
 It was the longest suspension bridge in the world when it opened, but although others have surpassed it, its mythical construction will forever make it the bridge of all bridges and one of the most powerful urban structures ever built.

 The sensational roofs of the Sydney Opera House have made the building one of the world's best known and most daring 20th-century masterpieces.
 It's a symbol of the renewal of contemporary architecture, with an entire generation of designers experimenting with different possibilities in reinforced concrete.
 It remains a source of inspiration today, and still is one of the most spectacular performing arts centers in the world.